mthom26/portfolio-v3/src/pages/blogPosts/gatsby-page-transition/gatsby-page-transition.md

 >
   About
 </TransitionLink>
-// Add these changes for the other two links also...
+// Add these changes for the other two TransitionLink components also...
 ```

 Then update our `getAnim()` function: